 American Indian Heritage Month

-November is National American Indian Heritage Month.
+November is American Indian/Alaskan Native Heritage Month.
 It is dedicated to recognizing the intertribal cultures and to educate the public about the heritage, history, art, and traditions of American Indians.

-One of the ways NRCS celebrates American Indian Heritage Month is by producing a poster featuring artwork by an American Indian.
+One of the ways NRCS celebrates American Indian/Alaskan Native Heritage Month is by producing a poster featuring artwork by an American Indian.
 Each year artists from selected states have the opportunity to exhibit his/her talents and heritage on a national level.

 In conjunction with recognizing the contributions of American Indians, I hope you will prominently display this year’s poster in your office.